SL Statistics: Female Body

 If there is some notable brand missing, please let me know in the comments!
 We’ll try to include everyone.

-Yet Hourglass remains as one of my old favorites, and the owner is releasing some tutorials on how to work with her devkit which is great to see.
-Still, I’d love to see some big updates from them, and I am surprised they didn’t hire a bigger team to keep riding on as the top brand.
-Right now there are better and simpler curvy bodies.
+Hourglass remains as one of my old favorites, the owner is releasing some tutorials on how to work with her devkit which is great to see to encourage support for the body and help people create their own items.
+I’d love to see some big updates from them or even a brand new body, and I am surprised they didn’t expand their team through all these years.

 The arm positioning on it was the main reason it was strange to work with for mesh items as it was at different position than every other body, and TMP’s server side installers were a redundant nightmare that turned creating an applier into a ritual of boredom.